 CS valence ratings.
 LMM analyses will be performed to assess the effect of conditioning on changes in differential CS valence ratings over the course of the experiment.
 CS type, instruction group, and phase, as well as their interactions, will be added as fixed effects, differential CS valence ratings (CSincrease – CSmedium, CSmedium – CSdecrease) as the dependent variable.
 Phase will be entered as a categorical variable.
-Effects of the covariates specified for the analyses of US expectancy will be assessed.
+We will explore potential effects of the covariates as specified in the analysis section of US expectancy.
+Additionally, CS-US contingency ratings will be tested as a potential covariate.